 Kind attention to all the esteemed readers and query posers:

-Moderator pls note : May be we can start a section known FAQ where the readers can refer first and then post their queries if they do not find any solution
+Moderator, please note: Maybe we can start a section known as FAQ where readers can refer first before posting their queries if they do not find any solutions.

 Thanks and regards